Why You Should Be Stretching Daily & How To Get Started

 How to start stretching.

 So you're ready to start your journey to increased flexibility.
 But where to begin?
-Simply stretching for five minutes each day can make a world of difference, and working in the basics (toe touch, quad stretch, and single-leg seated stretch) can help lengthen your muscles with ease over time.
+Simply stretching for five minutes each day can make a world of difference, and working in the basics (toe touch, quad stretch, and single-leg seated stretch) can, over time, help your muscles lengthen with more ease.

 If you can't touch your toes right away, try bending your knees or working to get farther to the ground with each passing day.
 It can also be useful to stretch with a yoga block handy or even a resistance band to loop around your feet or legs to deepen your stretches.
 It may be uncomfortable at first, but that means you're on the road to progress.